 Remote Presence Telehealth

 Universal and timely access to pediatric specialized care is a substantial challenge.
 Saskatchewan’s geographical range makes provision of medical expertise in remote communities extremely difficult.
 Utilizing remote presence robotic devices have helped to bridge these challenges, allowing us to directly visualize and examine critically ill patients for a prompt diagnosis and accurate treatment plan.
 Our recently published studies reflect the safety and feasibility of this innovative technology, and how we are trying to close the access gap that permeates health care.

-We currently support 3 northern communities and thanks to the ongoing commitment from the Saskatchewan ministry of health partnered with Jim Pattison Children’s Hospital Foundation, our goal is to service an additional 5 communities during 2018.
+We currently support 3 northern communities and 6 regional health centres thanks to the ongoing commitment from the Saskatchewan Ministry of Health partnered with Jim Pattison Children’s Hospital Foundation.
+Our goal is to service an additional 40 communities during 2023.
 We will continue expanding until all Saskatchewan children have timely access to our subspecialty support, regardless of their postal code.

 Nearly 25% of children admitted to PICUs have either a new injury to their brain/spinal cord or a neurologic complication of their illness.
 Despite the expertise found in children’s hospitals, there remains an unmet need for these very vulnerable patients: the breadth of neurologic injuries is immense but the research supporting clinical practice is poor.